 Snake (the game itself)

 Snake is a game in which a snake needs to explore an environment and catch the fruit without hitting any obstacle or itself.
-Every time the snake catches a fruit, its size increases (for practical reasons explained in the next section, the snake has a fixed size in the live example above).
+Every time the snake catches a fruit, its size increases.

 To develop this part of the project, I used these contents for guidance: